Cambodia PM orders casinos shut down as coronavirus cases climb

 “I would like to clarify to various gamblers that if you want to gamble, do it tonight.
 There is still tonight and tomorrow night,” Hun Sen said.

-The Cambodian leader was an early sceptic of coronavirus but cases have begun to increase and last week his government ordered restaurants and bars to close and it limited entry visas for foreigners.
+The Cambodian leader was an early skeptic of coronavirus but cases have begun to increase and last week his government ordered restaurants and bars to close and it limited entry visas for foreigners.

-Hun Sen said that the finance ministry would work with casinos on tax exemptions while they were suspended.

 While no revenue figures for the industry nationwide are available, NagaCorp, which has the exclusive license to operate in Phnom Penh, reported an estimated $1.8 billion in revenue last year.